 Check out this short video to see how to make Cranberry Bliss Bars at home!

-How do you make Cranberry Bliss Bars?
+How to make Cranberry Bliss Bars?

 Mix dry ingredients and set aside.
 Combine wet ingredients and gradually add the flour mixture, mixing until combined.
 Add orange zest and fold in white chocolate chips and cranberries.
-Spread the batter into a greased 11x16 (or similar size) pan.
+Spread the batter into a greased 11×16 (or similar size) pan.
 You may need to grease your hands or a spatula in order to reach the edges and corners of the pan.
 Bake at 350 degrees F for 15-20 minutes, or until uniformly golden in color.

 While the bars are cooling, make the dreamy frosting!
 Combine the cream cheese, confectioners’ sugar and orange juice.
 Beat on medium speed until smooth and free of lumps, approximately 1 minute.